cyclejs-community/component-combinators/README.md

 implementing (you know, multi-step processes where any step may fail and you need to backtrack), let alone add new logical branches (error recovery...)

-And yet, while that application was large, it cannot really be said to be a particularly complex application.
+And yet, while that application was large, it cannot really be said to be an exceptionally complex application.
 Rather it was the standard CRUD application which is 90% of business applications today.
 No fancy animations, adaptive ui as the only ux trick, otherwise mostly fields and forms, a remote database, and miscellaneous domain-driven workflows.

 This was the motivation behind my dedicating my (quite) limited free time to add the missing